Zankoku-Okuno/technical-notes/notes/2022-01-16-003-plain-text-anachronism.md

 Historical accident you say?
 Which accident, when, where?

-It's teletype time again, and you are trying to command the teleprinter to move down a line, return to the first column, and print som more characters.
+It's teletype time again, and you are trying to command the teleprinter to move down a line, return to the first column, and print some more characters.
 It moves down the line nice and quick, then begins moving backwards to the start of the line, but it takes a while to move that heavy carriage such a long distance, and already it's received a command to print a character even though it hasn't made it back!
-Suddenly, that character has been speared across the paper—assuming that the machine didn't jam or rattle out of alignment thanks to the accidental collision.
+Suddenly, that character has been smeared across the paper—assuming that the machine didn't jam or rattle out of alignment thanks to the accidental collision.
 So, you emit the carriage return first to get it going, then the linefeed—which can safely be executed in parallel with the carriage return— and by the time the linefeed command is complete and the next command arrives, the carriage has successfully returned, allowing that character to be printed correctly.

 Phew!
 Aren't you glad we don't live in the bad old days anymore?